 Externally, guests are able to gain a greater appreciation of the talents and abilities of the people they encounter, both at the table and in their everyday interactions.
 Our hope is that guests take these newfound insights and reflections and apply them in their everyday lives so that together we can bring out the potential of all people in our society.

 This exercise will hopefully start a narrative surrounding identity and role of perceived identities in personal and professional interactions.
-Guests will be able to heighten their other senses and make it an extraordinary culinary adventure.

 Networking in the Dark